xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 Note:
     1. If the value(roll/yaw/pitch) you want to return is an angle unit, please set the parameter is_radian to False
         ex: code, pos = xarm.get_position(is_radian=False)
-:param is_radian: roll/yaw/pitch value is radian or not, default is True
+:param is_radian: the returned value (only roll/yaw/pitch) is in radians, default is True
 :return: tuple((code, [x, y, z, roll, yaw, pitch])), only when code is 0, the returned result is correct.
 ```